Factbox: In Keystone pipeline case, what might Nebraska court do?

-The ruling by the seven-judge panel could either clear a bureaucratic hurdle or send the TransCanada Corp plan into a logistical tailspin after more than five years of delays.
+The ruling by the seven-judge panel could either clear a bureaucratic hurdle or send the TransCanada Corp plan into a logistical tailspin after more than five years of delay.

 The timing of the decision is unclear, but the court has said it will be issued on a Friday morning.
 Many analysts expect word to come before state lawmakers convene for their next session in the first full week of January.

-- The state Supreme Court could endorse a lower court’s finding that Republican Governor Dave Heineman wrongly cleared the way for a pipeline route with a special legislative session in 2012.
-The district court judge said that pipeline review work was typically left to the state’s Public Services Commission (PSC).
+- A state court faulted Republican Governor Dave Heineman for shepherding the 2012 legislation that cleared the way for the pipeline route.
+The judge said that work was typically left to the state’s Public Services Commission.

-- If the state’s top court were to endorse the lower court judge’s ruling, TransCanada might have to begin a new bureaucratic process with the PSC lasting at least seven months or maybe more.
+- If the top court endorses the lower judge’s ruling, TransCanada may have to begin a new bureaucratic odyssey with the PSC that would likely last at least seven months, maybe more.

-- If the PSC were to alter the pipeline route, the U.S. State Department most likely would undertake a further review of environmental impacts, adding more months to the process.
+- If the PSC alters the route, the U.S. State Department would likely undertake a further review of impacts, adding more months to the process.

 A RULING IN KEYSTONE‘S FAVOR

-- The state Supreme Court could overturn the lower court decision.
-In doing so, the court could decide that Heineman had the power to approve a Keystone XL route, which would remove one of the last meaningful hurdles to the project.
+- The Supreme Court may decide that Heineman had the power to approve a Keystone XL route, which would remove one of the last meaningful challenges to the project.

-- If Nebraska were to bless a pipeline route, the State Department could finish its study.
-President Barack Obama has said he will have the final word on the project.
-An end to the Nebraska dispute could clear the way for a White House decision.
+- If Nebraska blesses a route, the State Department would finish its study.
+President Barack Obama has said he will have the final word.
+An end to the Nebraska dispute would clear the way for a White House decision.

-- The court could broadly endorse Heineman’s authority to support a pipeline route but challenge the 2012 legislative moves on technical grounds and ask state legislators to take up the issue again, which would likely advance the pipeline, though slowly.
+- The court may broadly endorse Heineman’s authority to support a pipeline route but challenge the 2012 moves on technical grounds and ask the Legislature to take up the issue again, which would likely advance the pipeline, though slowly.

 - The Nebraska PSC typically regulates “common carrier” projects like pipelines, but the court could decide that Keystone is an exception, clouding the rules to right of way across private property.
 The implications of such a move are unclear.